Elsie MacGill: Early life and education

 MacGill was born in Vancouver on March 27, 1905, youngest daughter of James Henry MacGill, a prominent Vancouver lawyer, part-time journalist, and Anglican deacon, and Helen Gregory MacGill, a journalist and British Columbia's first woman judge.
 She had two older step-brothers from her mother's first marriage, and an older sister with whom she was very close.

-In the early years, the MacGill children were home schooled in a formal setting to mimic that of Lord Roberts, the public school that the older boys attended.
+In the early years, the MacGill children were home-schooled in a formal setting to mimic that of Lord Roberts, the public school that the older boys attended.
 This included drawing lessons with Emily Carr, and swimming lessons with Joe Fortes.
-Later, they attended King George Secondary School, which was affiliated with McGill University.
-This rigorous education facilitated Elsie entering the University of British Columbia when she was 16.
-She was admitted to the applied sciences program, but the dean of the faculty asked her to leave after only one term.
+They later attended King George Secondary School, which was affiliated with McGill University.
+This rigorous education facilitated Elsie's entrance to the University of British Columbia when she was 16.
+She was admitted to the Applied Sciences program, but the Dean of the Faculty asked her to leave after only one term.

 When MacGill was 12 years old, her mother was appointed judge of the juvenile court of Vancouver.
-After 1911, the racial strife in British Columbia continued to escalate, and Jim MacGill's immigration-related legal work was directly impacted.
+After 1911, racial strife in British Columbia continued to escalate, and Jim MacGill's immigration-related legal work was directly impacted.
 This caused severe financial strain for the family during the war years.
-Her early aptitude for "fixing things" held the family in good stead, and informed discussions of possible careers.
+Her early aptitude for "fixing things" stood the family in good stead, and informed discussions of possible careers.

-MacGill's mother was an advocate of women's suffrage and influenced her decision to study engineering.
-She graduated from the University of Toronto in 1927, and was the first Canadian woman to earn a degree in electrical engineering.
+MacGill's mother was an advocate of women's suffrage and influenced Elsie's decision to study engineering.

 MacGill was admitted to the University of Toronto's Bachelor of Applied Sciences program in 1923.
 During the summers she worked in machine shops repairing electrical motors to supplement the theory and practical teachings during the school year.
 It is also here that she became exposed to the nascent field of aeronautical engineering.
 Contracting polio just before her graduation, MacGill was told that she would probably spend the rest of her life in a wheelchair.
-She refused to accept that possibility, however, and learned to walk supported by two strong metal canes.
-She became Canada's first woman graduate in electrical engineering.
+She refused to accept that possibility though, and learned to walk supported by two metal canes.
+Elsie graduated from the University of Toronto in 1927, the first Canadian woman to earn a degree in electrical engineering.

-Following graduation, MacGill took a junior job with a firm in Pontiac, Michigan.
-During the time there, the company began producing aircraft, which furthered her interest in aeronautics.
-She began part-time graduate studies in aeronautical engineering at the University of Michigan, enrolling in the fall of 1927 in the full-time Master of Science in Engineering program to begin aircraft design work and conduct research and development in the university's new aeronautics facilities.
-In 1929, she became the first woman in North America, and likely the world, to be awarded a master's degree in aeronautical engineering.
+After graduating, MacGill took a junior job with Austin Aircraft Company in Pontiac, Michigan, which furthered her interest in aeronautics.
+She also began part-time graduate studies in aeronautical engineering at the University of Michigan, enrolling in the fall of 1927 in the full-time Master of Science in Engineering program to begin aircraft design work and conduct research and development in the university's new aeronautics facilities.
+In 1929, she became the first woman in North America, and perhaps the world, to be awarded a master's degree in aeronautical engineering.

-In order to help finance her doctoral studies at MIT in Cambridge MacGill wrote magazine articles about aircraft and flying.
+She pursued PhD studies at MIT in Cambridge from 1932–34.
+In order to help finance her doctoral studies, MacGill wrote magazine articles about aircraft and flying.
 Her contemporary at MIT was aeronautical engineer and technical writer, M. Elsa Gardner.